 On September 26, 2008, the BSRE Series B was expanded by way of private allocation of NIS 125,000 par value of debentures to institutional investors.
 The debentures (Series B) have been allocated in consideration for 97.5% of their par value - a total of NIS 121,875 - and their terms are identical to the terms of the Series B debentures as specified in section b. above.

 The annual effective interest rate on the debentures, taking into account the issuance expenses as above, is 6.43%.

-- (d) As at December 31, 2010 BSRE's (Series A and B) debentures were rated by Midroog at A1 with a negative outlook. - 300 million registered debentures (Series C) of NIS 1 par value each. (e)
+(d) 300 million registered debentures (Series C) of NIS 1 par value each.